dishmint/LexicalCases/README.md

 # LexicalCases

-Extract substrings that match a lexical pattern.
-Lexical patterns describe string patterns that include lexical categories, like parts of speech, or wolfram language enities.
+Extract substrings matching a lexical pattern.

 ## Install
 After cloning this repository or downloading the package files, use `Get` to load definitions